The Best Dining Credit Card to Have in 2021

-For users looking for significant cashbacks on gas and restaurants, the Costco Anywhere Visa card by Citi is a great choice, saving you hundreds of dollars annually.
+Users looking for significant cashback on gas and restaurants will be content with the Costco Anywhere Visa card by Citi, which can help save hundreds of dollars annually thanks to its benefits.
 However, while it does not have an annual fee, you still have to pay a Costco membership, which costs $60/120 per year depending on the plan.
 Unfortunately, the card lacks the juicy additional promotions its competitors usually offer.

 Reasons to Apply

 - 4% cashback for gas